Freeway 2 (Iran)

-Freeway 2 in Iran consists of two separate sections, one in northwestern Iran and one in northeastern Iran.
+Freeway 2 (Persian: آزادراه ۲) in Iran consists of two separate sections, one in northwestern Iran and one in northeastern Iran.

 Western Section

 The western section of Freeway 2 runs from the capital city Tehran to Tabriz in northwestern Iran.
 This freeway is an important transit road that connects Iran's industrial zones to Tabriz and Turkey.
-The section between Tehran and Karaj is one of the busiest sections in Iran with AADT of 217084.
+The section between Tehran and Karaj is one of the busiest sections in Iran with annual average daily traffic (AADT) of 217084.
 Karaj-Qazvin has an AADT of 79606.